 Do not disconnect and wait for the next available agent.
 If your connection is suddenly cut, you will have to start again and wait even more.
 Some say that using the app works swiftly when you use it in the morning because the queues are not as long yet.

 Those who are unsuccessful in using the mobile app can still do a walk-in, email, or phone call.
 Alternatively, you can also ask for professional assistance.
-Our firm provides accounting services in Pasig and our team can help you recover your lost TIN asap.
+Our firm provides tax and accounting services in Pasig.